KaitoFujimotox/Banana-Search-Algorithm/README.md

 Several years ago, I lost my beloved grandmother, a person who meant the world to me.
 Recently, she visited me in a dream that would change everything.
 In this vivid dream, she expressed a simple wish: she wanted to eat a banana.
 What followed was an extraordinary journey through dreamscapes as I searched for that perfect banana, walking through endless paths, exploring every possible route for days within the dream world.

 When I woke up, her wish lingered in my mind.
-But something else had awakened too—a profound realization about pathfinding algorithms.
+But something else had awakened too. a profound realization about pathfinding algorithms.
 During those dream-days of searching, I had unconsciously discovered patterns, shortcuts, and optimizations that traditional algorithms miss.

 This algorithm is a tribute to love, memory, and the innovative spirit that emerges from the most unexpected places.
 The banana became not just a symbol of my grandmother's wish, but a metaphor for finding the optimal path through any complex problem.